15 Min Bistek Tagalog: Filipino Beef Steak With Caramelized onions & Soy Lemon Sauce over Arborio Rice

 It can be if you use gluten free soy sauce which works just fine.
 I love a gluten free version so definitely give it a try.

-What do I do if I use different cuts of meat?
 If you use top round or chuck roast, you can braise your beef for a longer time until it becomes soft.
 Close the lid and let everything simmer on low for 40 minutes.
 Double all the liquids if you will braise the meat.

 filipino-beef-steak-recipe-bistek-tagalog-served-over-rice-with-onions